benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - We can test incrementer using Jest & Enzyme
-- Here we're asserting that `Incremener` renders an element with `.val` class
 - Enzyme has a jQuery-like interface for manipulating React components
 - All w/o a browser
 - "Rendering" is creating an enzyme wrapper
 - Using Jest as the test framework; also created by Facebook
 - `jest-enzyme` provides additional enzyme-specific assertions to Jest
+- Here we're asserting that `Incremener` renders an element with `.val` class
+- And that that `.val` element has the text "2" inside of it

 /////